 Last Monday the announcement of changes to the IR35 legislation in the private sector revealed they are going to be similar to the ones implemented in the public sector in 2017.
+But how are these changes going to affect contract work?

 The surprise was the changes have been delayed by a year, due in April 2020, with a further consultation period early next year.
 With everything else the government is dealing with at the moment, we felt this was a welcome and sensible move.